print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/11.holbi-trueloaded/default.en.md

 #  last_modified: true
 ---

-The Installation of MailBeez 2.7+ is successfully tested with Holbi TrueLoaded, running on PHP 5.2.11
+MailBeez worsk with Holbi TrueLoaded, running on PHP 5.2+

 The installation is straight forward and can be done in a couple of minutes by following these two steps: